3 Ingredient Pumpkin Muffins With Cake Mix

 This is already a super tasty and easy pumpkin muffin recipe, but there’s always room for a little embellishment!
 Here are some ideas for variations to make these muffins extra special:

-- Stir a handful (or two) of semisweet chocolate chips into the batter.
+- Make pumpkin chocolate chip muffins by stirring in a handful (or two) of semisweet chocolate chips into the batter.
 Add some to the top of the muffins too before baking!

 - Add in some toasted chopped pecans or walnuts